batuhan-aydin/rusty-structures/quotient-filter/README.md

 Supports insertion, deletion, lookup, merging and resizing.

 The generic version exists under the generic module.
 It was first implemented for u64, then mostly copy pasted u32 version under extra module.
-To avoid of copy-paste, the generic version is created but decided not to delete old ones.
-It supports u64, u32, u16 and u8.
+To avoid of copy-paste, the generic version has been created but with a few more checks.
+It supports u64, u32, u16 and u8 fingerprints.